tsgfx/tsgfx.github.io/contents/home.md

 [![tsgfx](https://img.shields.io/badge/tsgfx-github-blue?logo=github)](https://github.com/tsgfx)

-He is currently pursuing a Bachelor's Degree in Computer Science and Technology at the School of Computer and Information Engineering, Henan University, China.
+He is currently pursuing a Bachelor's Degree in Computer Science and Technology at the School of Henan University, China.

 #### Email
 grcsxb269@163.com